TEXploder/TEXploder/README.md

 ## Existing Projects

+### New
+- [USB-Logger](https://texploder.com): A tool to capture a section of your screen and find and copy any text in there.
+Even from videos and protected PDF files

+### Old
 - [TEX-Copier](https://github.com/TEXploder/TEX-Copier): A tool to capture a section of your screen and find and copy any text in there.
 Even from videos and protected PDF files
 - [FZ-TEX-Counter](https://github.com/TEXploder/TEX-Counter): A improved version of the Dolphin-Counter for Flipper Zero
 - [FZ-TEX-Animations](https://github.com/TEXploder/TEX-FZ-Anims): Animations for Flipper Zero
 - [TappelPayloads](https://github.com/TEXploder/TappelPayloads): Payloads for Apple Devices for BLE Spams
 - [TandroydPayloads](https://github.com/TEXploder/Tandroid-Payloads): Payloads for BLE Advertising in Android devices

 ## Upcoming Projects

 - [TEX-Converter](https://texploder.com): A tool for converting files, code and other things to different formats.